-I posted a lot of the pictures on Snapchat but forgot to save them to my phone (Snapchat newbie!) so this is the only one I have!
 All of this yard work is great training for Tough Mudder too, especially when it starts pouring on you!
 Saturday night our backyard was basically like our own Tough Mudder course.

 So instead of a lot of food prepared for the week, I only had a little time (and energy) to make a few things.
 This is to show you that not every week is 100% but small efforts add up.
 It took me less than one hour to prepare boiled chicken, brown rice, asparagus, and chocolate chunk protein bars.
 I picked this because it is easy to prepare and you can eat it many different ways.
 I normally use our boiled chicken in Clean Eating Chicken Salad or Savory Chicken Casserole but those take more time than I wanted to spend.
-We also have TLS Protein Powder packets that we can use as a meal, if needed.

 In other BIG NEWS…We are running the Tough Mudder again in ONE week!
 Tough Mudder graciously offered us free media passes and since we did it last year and absolutely loved it we decided to do it again!
 You can read about our experience last year here.
 This year we have a team so we are very excited to have a larger group!